ZisisFl/content-based-image-search/README.md

 # Content-based image retrieval
 This is a simple project that implements a content-based image retrieval engine using PostgreSQL as storage backend and Python for the application logic.
+It uses [VGG16](https://www.tensorflow.org/api_docs/python/tf/keras/applications/vgg16/VGG16) to extract features from images.

 ## Dataset
 You can find the original (Oxford-IIIT Pet Dataset) dataset used in this project in the following [link](https://www.robots.ox.ac.uk/~vgg/data/pets/).
 This dataset consists of roughly 7000 dog and cat images annotated with their respective breeds.